Wasabi Wallet Download, Features and CoinJoin Guide

 Install and create a wallet

-Download the desktop client, create a new wallet, record the recovery words and keep an offline backup.
-Before first use, finish the basic security setup and then start receiving and sending.
+Download the desktop client, create a new wallet, record the recovery phrase and keep an offline backup.
+On first use, complete the basic security setup before sending or receiving funds.

-When receiving funds, label addresses and fund sources clearly so later UTXO management and privacy decisions become easier.
+When receiving funds, it is recommended to label addresses and sources so later UTXO management and privacy decisions are clearer.

 Sending and fee settings

 When sending, pay attention to miner fees, change outputs and address reuse.
-Users who care about privacy should avoid unnecessary address reuse.
+For privacy-sensitive users, unnecessary address reuse should be avoided.

-When the wallet contains suitable UTXOs, you can join CoinJoin according to your strategy.
-Whether to join, how much to join and when to stop should be decided according to your privacy goals and fee tolerance.
+When the wallet has suitable UTXOs, you can join CoinJoin according to your strategy.
+Whether to join, how much to join and when to stop should be based on your privacy goals and fee tolerance.

 CoinJoin is not “anonymity magic”; it improves resistance to on-chain analysis

-Before downloading, confirm the source, version and target system
+Before downloading, confirm the source, version and supported system

-This area should contain your official download entry, version number, supported systems and verification notes.
-Before publishing, make sure each package has a clear source, update time and supported platform.
+This section is intended for your own package download entry, version number, supported systems and verification notes.
+Before publishing, clearly state the source, update time and supported platform of each package.

-Default placeholder: Replace this with your official download link.
+Default placeholder: Replace this section with your official download link.

 Checks before installation

-• Confirm that the package source matches your distribution chain.
+- Confirm that the package source matches your distribution channel

-• Provide hash / signature / version details whenever possible.
+- Provide hash / signature / version notes whenever possible

 Bitcoin wallet / CoinJoin / BTC anonymity / BTC privacy / bitcoin mixing

-This page is organized around these search topics so search engines can understand the page theme and users can find information faster.
+This page is organized around these search topics to help search engines understand the page theme and help users find information quickly.

 Who is Wasabi for?

-It is suitable for users who care about self-custody, want to reduce on-chain exposure, and are willing to learn basic UTXO and privacy concepts.
+It is suitable for users who value self-custody of BTC, want to reduce on-chain exposure, and are willing to learn the basics of UTXOs and privacy.

 Is CoinJoin the same as absolute BTC anonymity?

 No. It is a privacy-enhancing tool, not a universal anonymity solution.
-The actual result still depends on your network environment, receiving and spending habits, address management and later spending behavior.
+The real effect also depends on your network environment, sending and receiving habits, address management and the way you spend later.

-Is it suitable for new users to use directly for large long-term balances?
+Is it suitable for beginners to use it directly for large long-term balances?

-If you are new, it is better to start small and become familiar with wallet creation, backup and recovery, receiving, sending, fees and label management before deciding to make it a main long-term wallet.
+If you are new, start with a small amount and first become familiar with wallet creation, backup and recovery, sending, receiving, fees and label management before deciding whether to use it as a main long-term wallet.

-Explain clearly: site identity, whether it is official, the download source, distribution scope, responsibility for versions, contact information, and the relationship to the original project brand.
+It is recommended to state clearly the site identity, whether it is official, the download source, distribution scope, responsibility for versions, contact details, and the relationship to the original project brand.